g0rbe/CEH/06_System_Hacking.md

 #### Pre-computed hashes and Rainbow table

 Comparing a password using a rainbow table.
-Rainbow Table is the pregenrated hashes of the words in a dictionary or the combination of characters.
+Rainbow Table is the pregenerated hashes of the words in a dictionary or the combination of characters.
 The advantage of Rainbow Table is the speed, because it takes less time to compare the hashes.
 The disadvantage is the time and storage, it takes much more time and storage to compute and store the hashes.

 #### Distributed Network Attack (DNA)

 Using the unused processing power of machines across the network to decrypt the hashes.
 DNA requires a DNA manager and DNS Clients.
-DNA Manager allocate small tasks over the distributed network to be computed in the backgroud.
+DNA Manager allocate small tasks over the distributed network to be computed in the background.

 ### Password Guessing